There’s plenty of perks on an all-inclusive cruise, plus a big price tag

 SeaDream Yacht Club (SDYC).
 One of the most luxurious lines afloat, Sea Dream carries 112 passengers aboard its identical ships, the SeaDream I and SeaDream II.
-As they were built in the in the mid-1980s, neither has balconies, although there is ample open deck space and the unique opportunity to sleep under the stars on the ships’ signature Balinese Dream Beds.
-The many inclusions range from open bar to their ‘champagne and caviar splash’ beach party, which company owner Atle Brynestad brought over from Seabourn, the line he founded in the mid-1980s. http://www.seadream.com
+As they were built in the mid-1980s, neither have balconies, although there is ample open deck space and the unique opportunity to sleep under the stars on the ships’ signature Balinese Dream Beds.
+The many inclusions range from an open bar to their ‘champagne and caviar splash’ beach party, which company owner Atle Brynestad brought over from Seabourn, the line he founded in the mid-1980s. http://www.seadream.com

-Silversea Cruises’ (Sil S) five luxury ships offer all the expected inclusions and also provide a butler service for all passengers regardless of their stateroom.
-Another drawcard are the Relais & Chateau chef-inspired meals served in La Dame by Relaix and Chateau restaurant onboard all ships.
+Silversea Cruises’ (Sil S) five luxury ships offer all the expected inclusions and also provide butler service for all passengers regardless of their stateroom.
+Another drawcard is the Relais & Chateau chef-inspired meals served in La Dame by Relaix and Chateau restaurant onboard all ships.
 Silversea’s three expedition ships (the boutique Silver Galapagos, Silver Explorer and Silver Discoverer) offer similar luxury treats although inclusions vary aboard these four-star-plus ships.

 Sea Cloud Cruises (SSC) and Hebridean Island Cruises (HIC) are two of the lesser-known lines that have embraced all-inclusive cruising, earning top accolades.
 While Sea Cloud’s two traditional four-masted sailing ships (Sea Cloud I was built for a wealthy heiress in 1931) don’t have alternate restaurants or balconies, they don’t skimp on the wines and beers at mealtimes, offer all non-alcoholic drinks throughout the sailing and free excursions in the Caribbean.
 One of the best kept cruising secrets, the 50-passenger Hebridean Princess explores the Scottish Isles with occasional trips to Norway.
 Its style is country-house party and guests are even piped aboard!
 Once the rather hefty fare is paid, everything is included!

 - Ratings based on the Berlitz Guide to Cruising and Cruise Ships ratings.

 **Often all-inclusive ships will offer very good deals.
 The best way to snap these up is to register with the line for regular emails.
 This ensures you’re notified as soon as a deal hits cyberspace!